Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

-This assumption has been implicitly adopted in prior literature, where the commonly used bitwise OR, AND, and AND NOT operators all satisfy the 00-preserving property.
-Given the setup described in the previous section, we propose the definitions of the following quantities. \begin{definition} We define the set $U$ of \emph{unique elements} of $\mathfrak{D}$ as the set of locations associated with exactly one annotation, and the set $C$ of \emph{common elements} of $\mathfrak{D}$ as the set of locations associated with multiple annotations.
+This section introduces our proposed decomposition (dIoU) of the IoU score and the corresponding fundamental quantities (shown in \Cref{tab:quantities}).
+Alongside the assumptions mentioned earlier, we introduce an additional assumption (\textbf{Assumption 3}): \emph{the logic operators connecting concepts are 00-preserving} (i.e., they cannot produce a 1 from two zeros).
+This assumption has been implicitly adopted in prior literature, where the commonly used bitwise OR ($\lor$), AND ($\land$), and AND NOT ($\neg\land$) logic operators all satisfy the 00-preserving property.
+In this paper, we follow the previous literature and consider these operators as the connectives to chain concepts.
+Given this setup, we propose the definitions of the following quantities. \begin{definition} We define the set $U$ of \emph{unique elements} of $\mathfrak{D}$ as the set of locations associated with exactly one annotation, and the set $C$ of \emph{common elements} of $\mathfrak{D}$ as the set of locations associated with multiple annotations.

 \end{definition} In other words, unique elements are features associated with one and only one concept, while common elements are features associated with multiple concepts. \begin{definition} Given a neuron activation matrix $\displaystyle \mN $, we define the \emph{unique activation} set $N^U$ as the set of locations where the neuron fires on unique elements, and the \emph{common activations} $N^C$ as the set of locations where the neuron fires on common elements.